nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 # Introduction

-## What is Finbook?
+## What is FinBook?

 FinBook is a desktop app for Financial Assistant (FA) to manage their client details and ensure that your data is secured.
 With FinBook, you can set a unique password, manage and view client's details, meetings and portfolio as well as many other features to make your daily workflow much more efficient!

 FinBook is optimized for use via a Command Line Interface (CLI), which means most of our commands are done by typing.
 If you can type fast, managing your clients will be a breeze with FinBook.
-Cant type fast?
+Can't type fast?
 Don't worry!
 Our Graphical User Interface (GUI) will help you slowly adjust to using our CLI.

 So what are you waiting for?
 Start using FinBook today!